besartelezi/challenge-parallax/README.md

 ## To-Do List
 - [x] Add basic code structure (HTML, CSS and JS)
-- [x] Add all images given to us by coaches
+- [x] Add all images that I made myself
-  - [ ] This can be changed later on
 - [x] Do some research on the parallax effect
 - [x] And some research on the multi-layered parallax effect
 - [x] Add favicon